purplehippogum/BinaryDefender/GameDesignDoc.md

 ### Main Game Objects
     1. Player
     2. Basic player projectile
-    2. Two scoring displays
+    3. Two scoring displays
+    4. Health bar for player hit points
-    3. Heads-up display for the inventory of special attacks
+    5. Heads-up display for the inventory of special attacks
-    4. Various weapons and powers in the form of the digits 0 and 1
+    6. Various weapons and powers in the form of the digits 0 and 1
-    5. Two different enemy types - one weak and fast, the other strong and slow.
+    7. Two different enemy types - one weak and fast, the other strong and slow.

 ### Detailed Description of Game Objects and Controls
 >  1. **Player**